-Garadzha: Aside from the Red Square, all of us are really fond of the act we did on the roof of one of the buildings of a Detention Center in Moscow, where people were arrested after the December 5 post-election protests were held.
-The political detainees could see us from inside their prison cells and they chanted and cheered while we sang the "Death to Prisons—Freedom to Protest" song.
-Prison officers and staff were running around not knowing what to do because they had no idea how to immediately take us off that roof.
-And they got so scared they immediately ordered a lockdown—they must've thought a siege of the Detention Centre was coming after we finished singing.
+Garadzha: Aside from the Red Square, all of us are really fond of the act we did on the roof of one of the buildings of a Detention Center in Moscow, where people arrested after the December 5th post-election protests were held.
+The political detainees could see us from inside their prison cells and they chanted and cheered while we sang the "Death to Prisons – Freedom to Protest" song.
+Prison officers and staff were running around not knowing what to do – because they had no idea how to immediately take us off that roof.
+And they got so scared they immediately ordered a lockdown – they must've thought that a siege of the Detention Centre would come start after we finish singing.
 That was cool.

-Do you have any plans to stage shows at public appearances by Medyved or Putin?
+Have you any plans to stage shows at public appearances by Medyved or Putin?

-Tyurya: Putin is too scared to do any real public appearances—all his "public meetings" are heavily guarded shows with Kremlin loyalists cheering and blowing kisses.
+Tyurya: Putin is too scared to do any really public appearances – all his "public meetings" are heavily guarded shows with Kremlin loyalists cheering and blowing kisses.
 But one day we'll hunt him down for sure!

 Serafima: So he better leave before we catch him.
 Putin would never want to meet Pussy Riot face to face!